thom4parisot/photography/source/_posts/2016/calais.md

     comment: |
       Refugees and volunteers cook hand in hand, with music playing out loud.

-      Refugees hated the food until some of them — who used to be chefs in Iraq — offered their help to cook and to match people habits.
+      Refugees hated the food until some of them — who used to be chefs in Iraq — offered their help to cook and to match people's habits.
 It has been a _huge success_.

       I feel good to have helped prepare the salad for dinner.
   - location: